drift-lang/drift-cpp/README.md

 - Lack of FFI support
 - Syntax highlighting support for Virtual Studio Code, `tool` directory
 - Standard library and bug testing, etc

-## More

-For documentation and project architecuture, visit the official website https://drift-lang.fun/

-**It's a toy language, Have Fun!!**

 ## License
 ```